Gleyber Torres Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The Mariners pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.

-- The Mariners' 3.53 team ERA ranks third across all league pitching staffs.
+- The Mariners have the third-ranked team ERA across all MLB pitching staffs (3.65).

-- The Mariners allow the first-fewest home runs in baseball (41 total, 0.8 per game).
+- The Mariners surrender the first-fewest home runs in baseball (44 total, 0.8 per game).

-- Miller (3-1 with a 1.15 ERA and 28 strikeouts in 31 1/3 innings pitched) gets the start for the Mariners, his sixth of the season.
+- Gilbert gets the start for the Mariners, his 11th of the season.
+He is 3-2 with a 3.60 ERA and 69 strikeouts in 60 2/3 innings pitched.

-- His last appearance came on Thursday against the Oakland Athletics, when the righty went six scoreless innings while giving up two hits.
+- His last time out was on Friday against the Oakland Athletics, when the righty tossed eight innings, surrendering two earned runs while allowing three hits.

-- The 24-year-old has an ERA of 1.15, with 8 strikeouts per nine innings, in five games this season.
-Opponents have just a .123 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.